rclone/rclone/docs/content/flags.md

       --s3-upload-cutoff SizeSuffix                              Cutoff for switching to chunked upload (default 200M) --s3-use-accelerate-endpoint                               If true use the AWS S3 accelerated endpoint.
       --s3-v2-auth                                               If true use v2 authentication.
+      --seafile-2fa                                              Two-factor authentication ('true' if the account has 2FA enabled)
-      --seafile-create-library                                   Should create library if it doesn't exist --seafile-encoding MultiEncoder                            This sets the encoding for the backend. (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)
+      --seafile-create-library                                   Should rclone create a library if it doesn't exist --seafile-encoding MultiEncoder                            This sets the encoding for the backend. (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)
       --seafile-library string                                   Name of the library.
 Leave blank to access all non-encrypted libraries.
       --seafile-library-key string                               Library password (for encrypted libraries only).
 Leave blank if you pass it through the command line.
       --seafile-pass string                                      Password
-      --seafile-url string                                       URL of seafile host to connect to --seafile-user string                                      User name
-      --sftp-ask-password                                        Allow asking for SFTP password when needed.
+      --seafile-url string                                       URL of seafile host to connect to --seafile-user string                                      User name (usually email address) --sftp-ask-password                                        Allow asking for SFTP password when needed.
       --sftp-disable-hashcheck                                   Disable the execution of SSH commands to determine if remote file hashing is available.
       --sftp-host string                                         SSH host to connect to